 Sales Tax.
 There are big differences between states, with some charging none at all (Alaska, Delaware, Montana, New Hampshire, and Oregon) – while others have whopping tax rates.
 Some states exempt food and clothing, others do not.
 Many counties and municipalities, such as New York City, tack on their own sales tax.

 Estate and Inheritance Taxes.
-As of July 1, 2013 there will be 12 states that have estate taxes on top of the federal estate tax.
+As of 2020 there are 12 states that have estate taxes on top of the federal estate tax.
 A few other states have inheritance taxes (paid by your heirs on what they receive from your estate).
-Some states, such as New Jersey, have both.
+Maryland has both an inheritance tax and an estate tax.
 See the Topretirements article, “Best States to Die In” for more details.

 As you can see some states are more tax-friendly than others.
 But the answer for you might not be as simple as a list of the lowest tax states – you need to evaluate your particular situation for the states you are considering.
 For example, if you have a military pension, you might want to consider a state that won’t tax it – all other things being equal.
 But if you have no income other than social security or an exempt pension, then relax – an income tax is of no bearing to you.
 A state might have low taxes for working age people, but not necessarily for retired folks (or vice versa).